EMPAT94/empat94.github.io/_gs/tutorial.md

 *Special Effects*

-* Magic Boost - You get extra intelligence, perception, and/or wisdom points on every Class Upgrade
+* Magic Boost - You get extra Intelligence, Perception, and/or Wisdom points on every Class Upgrade

 ---